ndujaLabs/erc721attributable/README.md

       the marketplace can query the player to get the attributes of the NFT in within the game.
      @notice This is V2 of the interface.
-It is compatible with V1, but it does not emit the AttributesUpdated event anymore, replacing it with AttributesUpdatedBy.
+It is compatible with V1, but it does not emit the AttributesUpdated event anymore, replacing it with AttributesUpdated.
 It implies that any contract using this interface must be updated to use the new event.
    */
   event AttributesInitializedFor(uint256 indexed _id, address indexed _player);